laneslexicon/lexicon_documentation/docs/user-guide/tabsets.md

-When the program finishes, the tabs that are open at the time will be saved and reopened the next time it is run.
+When the program finishes, the tabs that are open at the time will be saved and opened the next time it is run.

 "Tabsets" provide a means of saving and restoring more than one set tabs.